Dynamic Client Registration Overview

 Deployment Patterns

-- Open Registration: Dynamic Client Registration can be enabled and any client can register without authentication.
-This is the most promiscuous setting and is typically only used for testing or very open ecosystems.
-This case is very rare, and won't be discussed further in this overview.
+- Open Registration: Dynamic client registration for any client without authentication.
+This is the most promiscuous setting and is typically suitable for testing or very open ecosystems.
+This case is very rare and this overview won't discuss it further in this overview.

-- Client Authenticated Registration: This is only allowed for clients that have an initial access token that was obtained using the client credential flow.
-In this case, only the identity of the client is verified -- not the user.
+- Client-authenticated Registration: Dynamic client registration for clients which have an initial access token that they obtained using the client credential flow.
+In this case, the authorization server only verifies the identity of the client, not the user.

-- User Authenticated Registration: Client registration is restricted to applications that have an initial access token obtained after a user has authenticated.
-In this case, the client is identified but only the end user is verified.
+- User-authenticated Registration: Dynamic client registration for clients which have an initial access token that they obtained after a user has authenticated.
+In this case, the authorization server identifies the client but only verifies the end user.

 Single Sign-On